Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 As it turns out, if we look at games with at least 1 player who selected strict matchmaking, the average round differential is 2.15 and for games with no players who selected strict matchmaking, the average round differential is 2.24.

+The 95% confidence interval for the mean difference between the strict matchmaking group and the not strict matchmaking group is (-0.167, -0.019).
+This means that we are 95% confident that the true mean difference

+The 95% confidence interval tells us that the true mean difference between the strict matchmaking group and the not strict matchmaking group is captured in the interval (-0.167, -0.019).
+Because this does not include 0 shows that there is a significant difference between the two means.

-Since 2.15 < 2.24, this shows that on average, strict matchmaking games has more instances of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.
+This implies that strict matchmaking games on average has more instances of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.

 ### **How close are the rounds?**

 Does each round involve one team completely dominating the other one or is it more evenly matched?
-Despite if a game outcome is a 3-0/0-3, the rounds themselves can still be close if both teams are scoring high and the rounds go to fog, for an example.
+Regardless of whether a game's outcome is a 3-0/0-3, the rounds themselves can still be close if both teams are scoring high and the rounds go to fog, for an example.

 Here is some background information before we examine a table that summarizes the differences between strict match making games and regular games.